-Another very significant change wrought by TCJA was the introduction of the so-called “GILTI” tax, effective for taxable years beginning after December 31, 2017.
-GILTI stands for “Global Intangible Low Tax Income”.
-It is a new category of income that is not good to have!
-This is so because GILTI income is deemed repatriated in the year earned.
-The GILTI tax is applicable to US shareholders that own 10% or more of a CFC and essentially impose a minimum level of US tax on foreign profits.
-GILTI will impact the shareholders of CFCs having low levels of depreciable assets as compared to income.
+The GILTI tax is applicable to US shareholders that own 10% or more of a CFC and essentially imposes a minimum level of US tax on foreign profits.
+Due to how the rules work, GILTI will more severely impact the shareholders of CFCs having low levels of depreciable assets as compared to income.
 This means the impact will be felt most harshly by tech companies and service providers which typically have a significant amount of intangible assets and low levels of fixed and depreciable assets.
-Since the UAE does not impose tax on (most) corporations, GILTI will be a significant issue for US persons owning CFCs in the United Arab Emirates.
+The impact is greater when little or no foreign taxes are paid by the corporation.
+As relevant to many of my readers, since the United Arab Emirates does not impose tax on (most) corporations, GILTI will be a significant issue for US persons owning CFCs in the United Arab Emirates.

 The payment of estimated tax is the method used to pay tax on income that is not subject to withholding.
 Americans working in the US are familiar with their employers withholding from their wages a certain amount of income tax (and so-called FICA and FUTA taxes, too).
 Most Americans working overseas are employed by non-US employers and no withholding of tax is undertaken; likewise if they are self-employed working in their own business no withholding tax is drawn.
 In these cases, the tax payer must make sure to pay the correct amount of estimated tax and at the proper times.

 If enough tax is not paid through withholding or estimated tax payments, a penalty may be charged.
 If enough tax is not paid by the due date of each estimated tax payment period, a penalty may be charged even if a refund is due when the tax return is filed.